 • drill;

-• ceramic clips (or wood blanks).
+• ceramic clamps (or wood blanks).

-We take the first largest blank
+We take the first largest workpiece

-Note information : , .
+Information to note : , .